toladata/Knowledgebase/en/track/what-is-track.md

 Here are some of the key features of Track:

-* Import raw datasets from external sources, like Ona, Kobo toolbox, CSV, GoogleSheet or even a JSON Feed;
+* Import raw datasets from external sources, like Ona, KoBoToolbox, CSV, GoogleSheet or even a JSON Feed;

 * Clean, merge, and append datasets;